Nifedipine In Pregnancy: Safety, Usage, Dosage And Side Effects

 Image: IStock

-The overall prevalence of hypertensive disorders of pregnancy during 2017-2019 was 14.6%, as per CDC.
+The overall prevalence of hypertensive disorders of pregnancy during 2017-2019 was 14.6%, as per the CDC.
 A descriptive study of 21 pregnant women with acute episodes of severe maternal blood pressure during pregnancy showed a significant fall when given nifedipine.
 Even though there were side effects such as headache and cutaneous flushing, no adverse fetal defects were seen (4).

 2. Tocolysis

-The WHO guideline development group agreed that “in women at risk of imminent preterm birth, who have an otherwise uncomplicated pregnancy, the acute use of a tocolytic drug to prolong the pregnancy to up to 48 hours can be considered as a window for administration of antenatal corticosteroidsiXDrugs that are given to expectant mothers to prevent premature birth.
+The WHO guideline development group agreed that “in women at risk of imminent preterm birth, who have an otherwise uncomplicated pregnancy, the acute use of a tocolytic drug to prolong the pregnancy to up to 48 hours can be considered as a window for administration of antenatal corticosteroidsiDrugs that are given to expectant mothers to prevent premature birth.
 (1).

 Nifedipine is considered the preferred tocolytic agent to others.
-Your doctor might prescribe this medication for prolonging the pregnancy for as long as it is safe to do, if it helps in improving the neonatal outcome.
+Your doctor might prescribe this medication for prolonging the pregnancy for as long as it is safe to do if it helps in improving the neonatal outcome.

 How Does Nifedipine Work During Pregnancy?

-Nifedipine helps in short-term prolongation of pregnancy by relaxing the smooth muscles and inhibiting contraction of the uterine wall.
-The main advantage of this drug is to prolong the delivery by 48 hours such that it gives time for the corticosteroidsiXA group of steroid hormones released in the adrenal cortex that minimize inflammation. to accelerate the lung formation of the baby.
-Nifedipine is given between 24 and 34 weeks of gestation with intact membranes in an otherwise uncomplicated pregnancy (5).
+Nifedipine helps in the short-term prolongation of pregnancy by relaxing the smooth muscles and inhibiting the contraction of the uterine wall.
+The main advantage of this drug is to prolong the delivery by 48 hours such that it gives time for the corticosteroidsi to accelerate the lung formation of the baby.
+Nifedipine is given between 24 and 34 weeks of gestation with intact membranes in an otherwise uncomplicated pregnancy.
+It is usually administered under medical supervision with close monitoring, especially during the first doses, to check its effectiveness and side effects.
+Dosages are adjusted based on the mother’s response and fetal condition (5).

 When Is Nifedipine Not Used As A Tocolytic Agent?